Working capital, decided by humans.

 §What the cash-flow problem actually looks like

+Payroll operates on a weekly cycle.
 Contract and W-2 staff are compensated on the agency's payroll schedule, typically weekly.
 Payroll obligations are fixed regardless of when client invoices are collected.

+Client payment terms run 30 to 60 days.
 Enterprise and government clients set payment terms at 30, 45, or 60 days.
 The agency carries 4 to 8 weeks of float between payroll disbursement and invoice collection on each active assignment.

+New contracts increase working capital requirements before revenue arrives.
 A new 50-person contract adds 50 weekly payroll obligations before the first invoice on that contract is collected.
 Each new assignment extends the float proportionally.

 Typical operator